Sizey-Ltd/recommendation-service-package/README.md

 To use the Recommendation Service, you'll need brand data.
 Here's how you can obtain it:

 Brand in Sizey portal.
 To use brand for size chart garment data is also required but upc and productId parameters can be omitted.
-To Obtain productId follow these stpes:
+To Obtain brand follow these stpes:

     1. Login to (https://portal.sizey.ai/).